Trusted WordPress tutorials, when you need them most.

 3. Drag and Drop Media to Automatically Create Media Blocks

-Gutenberg allows you to drag and drop files anywhere on the screen and it will automatically create a block for you.
+Gutenberg allows you to drag and drop files anywhere on the screen, automatically creating a block for you.

 For instance, you can drop a single image or video file, and it will create the block for you.
 Alternatively, you might drop multiple image files to create a Gallery block.